Bhai Sahib Satpal Singh Khalsa Appointed Sikh Dharma Ambassador, Western Hemisphere

 Satpal Singh also travelled with Yogiji as he taught courses throughout the world.
 He worked with all of Yogi Bhajan’s organizations and business corporations such as Sikh Dharma International (SDI), Healthy, Happy, Holy Organization (3HO), Sikh Net, Miri Piri Academy, Kundalini Research Institute (KRI) and Khalsa Council International.

-Sat Jivan Singh Ji, Siri Singh Sahib Ji, and Bhai Sahib Ji in India, 1999
+Sat Jivan Singh Ji, Siri Singh Sahib Ji, and Satpal Singh Ji in India, 1999

-Bhai Sahib’s effort to share the Sikh way of life and its values has been recognized by the Sikh clergy in India.
+Singh Sahib Bhai Sahib Ji’s effort to share the Sikh way of life and its values has been recognized by the Sikh clergy in India.
 He was bestowed the title of ‘Bhai Sahib’ and ‘Ambassador of Sikh Dharma’ by the Jathedar of Patna Sahib.
 His services to promote Sikhism have been recognized by Jathedars (High Priests) of all the five Takhats (the supreme seats of Sikh Dharma).

 In addition, Satpal Singh is working to promote, protect and serve the teachings of Yogi Bhajan and Sikh Dharma, particularly in bringing Yogi Bhajan’s Teachings and Guru's Technology to the World. --

-Bhai Sahib Ji meets with Indian Prime Minister, Narendra Modi Ji, New York City, 2015
+Singh Sahib Bhai Sahib Ji meets with Indian Prime Minister, Narendra Modi Ji, New York, 2015

 L to R Guruneil Singh, Saraswati Kaur, Guruka Singh, Nirvair Singh, Guruka Kaur,